3 - 5 days one way

 The track continues along the top of the Matemateāonga Range, initially through dense bush on the south western side of the range and then crossing to the northern flank.
 On a clear day there are occasional glimpses of the volcanoes of Tongariro National Park.

 About 3.5 hours from Omaru Hut, a signposted track branches off the main track to the summit of Mt Humphries (732 m).
 It is known by Maori as Whakaihuwaka – “made like the prow of a canoe”.
 The name refers to the skyline shape of Mt Humphries and the Matemateāonga Range.
 This side trip of 1.5 hours return offers a sweeping view of three national parks – Whanganui, Egmont and Tongariro.

 Back on the main track, Humphries’ Clearing is a further 30 minute walk.
-Pouri Hut is 45 minutes, further along the main track.
+Just past the clearing is the junction with the Puteore Route which leads south into the Waitotara Conservation Area.
+This route is not maintained so not recommended.
+Pouri Hut is one hour further along the main track.

 Pouri Hut to Ngapurua Hut

 The track continues to be an easy walk.
 It stays on the gentle crest of the range.